cmwen/private-chat-hub-v3/docs/USER_FLOWS.md

 **Key decisions:**
 - Auto-title from first user message (~40 chars); editable via rename.
+- Save mode controls when a conversation becomes durable plain-text history.
 - Archive removes from main list but keeps data; delete is permanent with confirmation.
 - Full-text search across all message content with highlighted snippets.